This recipe for Gluten Mandelbread is from my mom’s friend Martha (who’s 95!). She got it from her aunt, making the original recipe from around 1900.

 Ingredients

-- 3 eggs
+- 2 large eggs

-- 2 teaspoons baking powder
+- 2 1/2 teaspoons baking powder

-- 1 cup toasted hazelnuts chopped
+- 1 cup almonds chopped and toasted

 Instructions

-- Preheat oven to 350 degrees F.
+- Preheat oven to 350 degrees F. Line a baking sheet with parchment or silicone baking sheets.

 - Whisk dry ingredients together in a bowl.

-- Mix dry ingredients into wet ingredients.
+- Mix dry ingredients into wet ingredients until just blended.
+Don't over-mix.

-- Form dough into a long rectangular loaf.
-Bake for 20 minutes at 350 degrees F. Remove from oven and and allow to 3 to 4 minutes, then slice into 1" slices.
+- Remove from oven and and allow to cool for about 5 minutes, then slice on the diagonal into 1" wide slices.

 These are the best kind of recipes, passed down from generation to generation.
 Love the look of this, even although have no idea what butterbrickle or butterscotch chips are in Europe – they sound intriguing.
 Any ideas what I could use instead, Cynthia, to keep your recipe tasting the same?
 Sounds fabulous!